raf262/github-action-try/README.md

 This job use [deepakputhraya/action-pr-title@master](https://github.com/deepakputhraya/action-pr-title).

 Regex : ```^(revert: )?(build|chore|docs|feat|fix|perf|refactor|style|test)(\(.*\))?: .{1,50}```

+### Send slack messages
+This job runs on every pull request.
+It checks that the PR's number is a modulo of 100 so the author had to bring 🥐 to the team.
+The message is sent to a slack channel that need to be set in the job file.
+Either a slack token need to be set in the repository variable in github.
+This job runs on [hbfernandes/slack-action@1.0](https://github.com/abinoda/slack-action).

 ## Security

 If you discover any security related issues, please use the issue tracker.